 The world around us has suddenly turned upside down.
 The COVID – 19 virus is getting uncontrollable and there is no end in sight till now.

 Industries have shut down, offices are closed, shopkeepers are having fewer sales and people are struggling with lost jobs.
 Still, everyone has to do their part in reducing the fear and panic caused by the pandemic.
 This is where a social media scheduler comes in to help the brand in keeping its social media presence active.

-Pandemics before social media age
+Pandemics before the social media age

 During the 1918 flu pandemic, which affected the 1/3rd of the world’s population, people were not having access to social media as we have in the 21st century.

 Can you imagine a random school teacher coming to your house and suggesting you to wash your hands?
 Well, that’s what happened during the 1918 flu pandemic.

 Today, with the help of social media, we are getting the latest news updates and using it to provide personal and business information.

 This is a great way for businesses to show support to their employees, clients, and customers.
 And the government authorities are also using social media glossary, especially Twitter, to provide facts and updates about the COVID 19 pandemic.